 Not minor if: Precautions required by a hot work permit were not in-place.

-Example e: Inspectors discovered that the licensee failed to perform routine inspection, maintenance, and functional testing activities of fire detection/suppression systems.
+Example 3e: Inspectors discovered that the licensee failed to perform routine inspection, maintenance, and functional testing activities of fire detection/suppression systems.
 The fire systems are located in manufacturing building that processes various chemical forms and stores various containers of nuclear materials.
 The fire detection/suppression systems are credited as an IROFS in the ISA for the detection and suppression of a fire (high consequence event).
 In addition, the licensee application requires NFPA detection/suppression surveillance activities.

 The violation: A specific section of the license application requires that IROFS be installed, tested, and maintained in accordance with approved procedures (also a management measure).
 Specifically, the licensee failed to ensure that critical fire detection and suppression systems were inspected/tested on a regular basis in accordance with approved procedures.